HL7/fhir-pacio-adi/input/pagecontent/general_guidance.md

 Advance directive documents may take several forms including scanned PDF documents, CDA documents and native FHIR documents.
 This guide defines interoperability to support any number of types, though focuses on native FHIR documents.

-All documents, regardless of format is saved in the Binary resource and is available through the Binary endpoint.
+All documents, regardless of format are saved in the Binary resource and are available through the Binary endpoint.
 FHIR native documents **SHALL** be Bundle resources with `type` = `document` and encoded as a Binary resource.
 Documents that are communicated **SHALL** have at least one DocumentReference resource that references the Binary though the `DocumentReference.content.attachment.url`.

 The DocumentReference is the resource that is used for "indexing" of documents and can be used for searching and finding documents with specific attributes such as type of document, subject, or dates.